waynemwashuma/chaos-engine/README.md

     -> Iterative solving for velocity to improve non-rotational stacking.

-    -> Shapes:Various shapes are supported in the physics engine.
+    -> Shapes:Various convex shapes are supported in the physics engine.

  - An event system to provide defined events such as the collision event and user defined events.
- - A loader to preload game assets.
+ - A set of loaders to preload game assets.
- - A storage API to store data in cookies,sessions or localstorage.
+ - A storage API to store data in cookies,sessions or local storage.

  - An input abstraction that normalizes input from the keyboard,mouse and touch on mobile devices.

  - A math library with support for 2D vectors.

 ## Usage
-### Downloading and installing.
+### Download and installation.
 In order to get a copy of the engine ,enter the following command on your node project.

 ```bash